FAQs About PURCH

 Students are challenged to think about personal bias, social injustices, and healthcare disparities.
 These experiences build on each other over the four years of medical school and can provide a platform for students to begin exploring health equity solutions in collaboration with interprofessional healthcare workers and members of the community.

-In addition to physician faculty, PURCH 's unique Baystate Community Faculty are involved in every aspect of educating PURCH students.
+In addition to physician faculty, PURCH 's unique Baystate Community Faculty are involved in many aspects of educating PURCH students.

 Who are the Baystate Community Faculty?